Macuyiko/blog/content/2008/2008_09_virtualbox-expanding-disk-drive.md

 Steps for Windows guests:

-1. Do not use gparted orÂ ntfsresize to resize the partition.
+1. Do not use gparted or ntfsresize to resize the partition.
 I know you can, but I found it a tad risky.
 Instead, set the new image as the primary master for the virtual machine, uncheck the primary slave.
 Boot back into Windows.

 2. You should be back into Windows, but still on a small partition.
 If you use Disk Management in Administrative Tools you should see that there is a lot of unallocated space now on the virtual hard disk, how can we expand our drive?